 Several key architectural properties for the I2RS protocol are elucidated below (simplicity, extensibility, and model-driven programmatic interfaces).
-However, some architecture principles such as performance and scaling are not described below because they are discussed in [I-D.ietf-i2rs-problem-statement] and because the performance and scaling requires varies based on the particular usecases.
+However, some architecture properties such as performance and scaling are not described below because they are discussed in [I-D.ietf-i2rs-problem-statement], may may vary based on the particular use-cases.